KSP-Breez/Breez/README.md

 }
 ```

-Welcome to the Breez Github page, we are a team of developers working on a transpiler for kOS.
+Welcome to the Breez Github page, we are a team of developers working on a transpiled language for kOS named Breez.
 Breez will be used in many places like [Saturn Aerospace](https://www.youtube.com/c/SaturnAerospaceKSP), personal projects and other virtual space companies.

 If you'd like to start programming rockets with Breez, then [**download it**](https://github.com/KSP-Breez/Breez/releases/latest)!